jessebmurray/COVID-19/README.md

 # COVID-19

-## Using random forests and XGBoosts to predict coronavirus cases per capita within each US county
+## Using random forests and XGBoosts to predict COVID cases per capita within each US county from 2018 census data

 <!--
 ![](plots/rf_features.png)